 English (United Kingdom) should now be added to the list of available languages in Windows Live Mail.

-2. Use ALT+T keyboard shortcut to access the Tools menu
+- Use the Alt + T keyboard shortcut to access the Tools menu

 - Select English (United Kingdom)

 - Click Set Default and click OK.